-Theoretical classes (T) where the material described in the program is exposed.
-The presentation of the material is done with support in slides and written explanations.
-This exhibition is developed with an incentive for student participation.
+Theoretical classes (T) where is exposed the subject described in the program.
+The exposition of the matter is made with the support of slides and written explanations.
+This exposition is developed with incentive to the students participation.

-Two theoretical evaluation tests are carried out in two theoretical classes.
-The 1st test to take place in the middle of the semester and the 2nd at the end.
+Two theoretical evaluation tests are performed in two classes.
+The first test will take place in the middle of the semester and the second at the end.

 Seven theoretical-practical lessons for problem solving and clarification of doubts.
-The last TP class, a written and individual test is carried out on the practical work carried out.
+The last TP class is a written and individual test on the practical work done.

 The evaluation is continuous.

 The UC evaluation has two components: theoretical and practical.
-To pass the discipline, each of these components must individually have a rating equal to or greater than 9.5 points.
+To pass the discipline, each of these components must individually have a rating equal to or greater than 9.5 values.

-Theoretical tests are individual, written, without consultation and will be classified from 0 to 20 points.
+Theoretical tests are individual, written, without consultation and will be classified from 0 to 20 values.

 Students who do not take tests and those who have not obtained a sufficient average can go to Recurso.
 The final mark based on the Recurso mark averages with the practical mark.